jbasko/shreducer/README.md

     https://your.api?filter=(status eq open and type eq store) or (status eq closed and not type eq office)

-The current version is quite limited, but I will add other expressions like `in` and lists later.

 ## Components

  * *Tokenizers* (no need to implement your own, we rely on `shlex` from Python Standard Library)